HIV infection with late diagnosis

 This is because the number of patients was too small to make any reliable conclusions about any of the 18 ethnic groups.

-For the 3 years to December 2019, ethnicity was known for 93% of people newly diagnosed with HIV.
+For the 3 years to December 2022, ethnicity was known for 90.6% of people newly diagnosed with HIV.
+Patients with unknown ethnicity have been included in the overall total.

 Methodology